 We partitioned the rows of matrix B to isolate instances of positive and negative interactions, resulting in a new matrix comprising 42,702 drug pairs manifesting degressive and enhancive interactions.
 This curated dataset served as the foundation for model training and selection, where we identified a robust deep neural network model incorporating convolutional and fully connected layers from a pool of diverse network structures.

 The interaction data, denoted by both positive and negative labels (+1 and -1), is characterized by feature vectors comprising 1136 elements.
 Diverse models underwent consideration, and the chosen model underwent rigorous training in a 10-fold Cross-Validation (CV) procedure, employing 90 percent of the data for training.
 Subsequently, the model's performance was evaluated on the remaining 10 percent of the data.
 Throughout the data split process, the dual drug pairs duals were considered.
-Acknowledging that drug pairs (di, dj) and (dj, di) lack biological distinctions, these pairs were consistently grouped in both training and testing sets, ensuring methodological integrity and preventing potential biases that could yield unfair resultsWe separated rows of matrix B that contain positive and negative interactions.
-The new matrix contains 42,702 pairs of drugs with degressive and enhancive interactions.
-This data was used to train and find a more suitable model and found a stronger model among many models with different network structures.
-The final model was a deep neural network that used convolutional and fully connected
+Acknowledging that drug pairs (di, dj) and (dj, di) lack biological distinctions, these pairs were consistently grouped in both training and testing sets, ensuring methodological integrity and preventing potential biases that could yield unfair results.

-layers.
-The features of all interactions (+1 and -1) contain 1136 features.
-We first divide these features into 10 equal parts.
-Then, in a 10-cycle for, each period we consider 1 part as testing data and the other 9 parts as a set of training data.
-We select different models and train the model in the 10-fold CV with 90 of the data.
-Then we test the model on the remaining 10 percent of the data.
-In the separating

-process, pairs of drugs dual are considered.
-Since the (d i , d j ) and (d j , d i ) pairs of drugs are not biologically different from each other, in the separation of training and testing data, necessarily a pair of drugs and their dual are in the same group.
-This prevents unfair results.

 After testing the different structures, we have modeled the final deep neural network shown in Figure 3.
 This network has three layers of two-dimensional convolution.
-In the following, there are three fully-connectedfully connected convolution layers.
+In the following, there are three fully connected convolution layers.
 The last layer has two outputs for predicting degressive or enhancive interaction.
 Convolution layers have 4-dimensions square filters with a Stride of 1.
-Each convolution layer also has a Rectified Linear Units (ReLU) activation function [41] [40], which is defined as the positive part of its argument:
+Each convolution layer also has a Rectified Linear Units (ReLU) activation function [41], which is defined as the positive part of its argument:

-ReLU (x) = max {x, 0} (2)
+ReLUx = maxx, 0 (6)

 Figure 3 The arrangement of the neural network layers for detecting possible zeros

-Figure 3 The arrangement of the neural network layers for detecting possible zeros

 The number of convolution filters is 128, 32, and 8, respectively.
 All connected layers have 64, 16, and 2 nodes, respectively.
-The first two layers have the activation function of ReLU, and the last layer with 2 nodes has a Sigmoid activation function [42] [41], which is calculated as follows:
+The first two layers have the activation function of ReLU, and the last layer with 2 nodes has a Sigmoid activation function [42], which is calculated as follows: